asika32764/php-code-generator/README.md

 #### (4) Test your task

-Typing this command and you can go into yuor task controller:
+Typing this command and you can go into your task controller:

 ``` bash
 php bin/generator mytask <arguments>